alshapton/Pyntel4004/README.md

 - Monitor facility to step through code and examine registers, memory etc

 ## Design goals
-[ ] As much of the internals as possible should be carried out using binary arithmetic and operations [ ] No external libraries to be used (i.e. pure Python) [ ] Build a fully-working i4004 opcode emulator
+[ ] As much of the internals as possible should be carried out using binary arithmetic and operations.

+[ ] No external libraries to be used (i.e. pure Python).

+[ ] Build a fully-working i4004 opcode emulator.

-[ ] Build a fully-working assembler which generates correct op-codes [ ] Construct a fully-working i4004 chip which can use the generated object code from the compiler (possibly using micro-python or circuit python on an Ardiuno Board)
+[ ] Build a fully-working assembler which generates correct op-codes.

+[ ] Construct a fully-working i4004 chip which can use the generated object code from the compiler (possibly using micro-python or circuit python on an Ardiuno Board).

 ## Monitor Commands